bwright70/Guide-to-Legos/Technic.md

 Anyway tangent aside lets get back to the part.

-Sketch another center circle on the new extrusion and dimension it equal to #Rod_Thickness or 4mm
+Sketch another center circle on the new extrusion and dimension it equal to #Rod_Thickness(4mm)

 #### (Rod_Thickness also requires futher testing and it's just a place holder)